 With high-profile incidents of "air rage" going viral these days, an etiquette expert weighs in on the do's and don'ts of air travel.

-It seems like hardly a week goes by without us hearing about another incident of bad behavior on an airplane.
-Most recently, on January 3, a San-Francisco-bound flight from Australia had to turn around and make an emergency stop in New Zealand because a man in a middle seat became irrepressibly enraged—swatting at the beverage cart, delivering a loud tirade to the other passengers, speaking offensively to a flight attendant.
+It seems as if hardly a week goes by without us hearing about another incident of bad behavior on an airplane.
+In January, for instance, a San Francisco-bound flight from Australia had to turn around and make an emergency stop in New Zealand because a man in a middle seat became irrepressibly enraged—swatting at the beverage cart, delivering a loud tirade to the other passengers, speaking offensively to a flight attendant.
 News reports say he was in the middle seat and was upset because people on either side were having a conversation over him.

 Every study and report that travel companies release indicates that air travel is on the rise.
 An increase in the number of aircrafts and routes and the boom in budget airlines make travel more accessible to everyone.
-That means flights are dependably more crowded, meaning jostling for overhead bin space, and with all the air traffic, waits on tarmacs can be epic.
+That means flights are dependably more crowded, with jostling for overhead bin space.
+And with all the air traffic, waits on tarmacs can be epic.
 People are anxious about missing their connections and some are just anxious because, well, flying does that to people.
-Tensions are high for those reasons and others, and it doesn’t take much to make a person snap.
+Tensions are high for those reasons and others.
+It doesn’t take much to make a person snap.
 And anger and distress begets anger and distress.

 * If someone beside you is noticeably anxious because, for instance, of fear of flying, wait a minute to see if it passes, then ask the person if conversation helps or if he’d rather be left alone to breathe and relax.

 * If you feel endangered for any reason by a fellow passenger, quietly and patiently get up and speak to a flight attendant.
 Tell him or her the person next to you is agitated and you’re uncomfortable.
 Ask if there’s anything they can do to help your seatmate or, if it’s really bad, can you change seats.
-She notes: “Be careful what level responsibility put on them.
+Post notes: “Be careful what level of responsibility put on a flight attendant.
 They’re there to help.
-Let them know situation, but speak I a calm and gentle way while seeking sympathy and support rather than get angry at them.”
+Let them know the situation, but speak in a calm and gentle way while seeking sympathy and support, rather than getting angry at them.”

-* When it comes to the nagging issue of reclining seats in the cramped surrounds of economy class, if the seat in front of you is reclined and it’s really interfering, instead of asking the passenger simply to put the seat up, immediately establish that you’re not being too self-centered and demanding and ask if, for instance, they can put the seat up for a little while, like, for instance, when the drinks are served.
+* When it comes to the nagging issue of reclining seats in the cramped surroundings of economy class, if the seat in front of you is reclined and it’s really interfering, instead of asking the passenger simply to put the seat up, it is preferable to first establish that you’re not being too self-centered and demanding and ask if, for instance, they can put the seat up for a little while, like, for instance, when the drinks are served.

 Remember, Post says, “it’ll all be over in a few hours and don’t forget that you can get up and move around to counteract how much time you spend with the person’s head in your face.”